aristanetworks/avd/docs/warn-eos-cli-config-keys-usage-in-eos-designs.md

 #### Disabling Warnings

 By default, warnings are enabled to help identify configuration that will be ignored.
-If you want to disable these warnings (for example, if you are aware of the ignored keys and want to suppress the notifications), you can set the `avd_eos_designs_warn_eos_cli_config_gen_keys` variable to `false`:
+If you want to disable these warnings, you can set the `avd_eos_designs_warn_eos_cli_config_gen_keys` variable to `false`:

 **In playbook:**